djeada/Linux-Notes/notes/processes.md

 }
 ```

-In this program, a new process is created using the fork function, which then gets replaced by the ls command via the exec function.
+In this program, a new process is created using the fork function, which then gets replaced by the `ls` command via the exec function.
 The parent process simply prints the child process ID on the terminal.

 There are several other methods to spawn processes in Linux.
-Functions like system, popen, or posix_spawn from the POSIX library also provide process spawning capabilities.
+Functions like `system`, `popen`, or `posix_spawn` from the POSIX library also provide process spawning capabilities.

 ## Process Termination